 The ALGEE/ALGES Action Plan in Mental Health First Aid: A Guide

-The ALGEE (also known as ALGES in Canada) action plan was co-founded by two principal figures: Betty Kitchener, a nurse and health education instructor, and Professor Anthony Jorm, a respected mental health literacy researcher.
+The ALGEE (known as ALGES in Canada) action plan was co-founded by two principal figures: Betty Kitchener, a nurse and health education instructor, and Professor Anthony Jorm, a respected mental health literacy researcher.

 What is the ALGEE Action Plan?

-The acronym ALGEE represents the structured, five-step action plan used in the Mental Health First Aid (MHFA) training program.
+The acronym ALGEE represents the structured, five-step action plan used in the MHFA training program.
 It's a simple, memorable guide designed for non-experts to offer initial support during a mental health challenge or crisis until professional help can be engaged.

 The five actionable steps of the ALGEE plan are: